 Once we had got over how great the new facilities were, we were back to it.
 We carried on working through our course notes and practising every week to complete our work books on the practical side.

 Before we got to the Easter break, it was time to sit our mock exams.
 While some of the class were panicking about this, I knew that it would be a great benchmark to see where I was in terms of what I had learnt and also what I needed to focus on.
 I was also kind of looking forward to seeing what the exam conditions were going to be like as I hadn’t sat a proper exam since my GCSE’s over a decade ago!

-Anyway, we come back after Easter and I am a little nervous to see how well/badly I have done and I get the two paper back and I would have just scraped an overall pass.
-I was really happy with this because I knew I had a couple of months till the real exam and also what areas I needed to improve.
+Anyway, we come back after Easter and I was a little nervous to see how well/badly I have done.
+I get the two papers back and I would have just scraped an overall pass.
+I was really happy with this because I knew I had a couple of months until the real exam and also what areas I needed to improve.